 Top 14 Highest Peaks in the World: How Many Does Nepal Have?

-Nepal is the first country that mountain lovers think of when it comes to the highest peaks.
+Nepal is the first country that comes to mind for mountain lovers when it comes to the highest peaks.
 Indeed, it’s true and apparent, but does Nepal have all 14 of the highest peaks in the world?
 Not really!

 Though Nepal might not own all the tallest mountains in the world, it does own most of them.
-Eight of the 14 highest peaks in the world are found in Nepal, including Mount Everest, the tallest one.
+Eight of the 14 highest peaks in the world are located in Nepal, including Mount Everest, the world’s tallest peak.

 In this article, we will explore the highest peaks of the world, their appearance, and locations, and learn about those found in Nepal.